Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 ### 2.8 Install Homebrew

+IMPORTANT NOTE: We use Homebrew to install some of the libraries and other tools required by the Bioconductor daily builds.
+However, if those libraries or tools are available as precompiled binaries in the `darwin17/x86_64` or `darwin20/arm64` folders at https://mac.r-project.org/bin/, then they should be preferred over an installation via Homebrew.
+We refer to those binaries as Simon's binaries.
+They are used on the CRAN build machines.
+They've been well-tested and are very stable.
+They're safer than installing via Homebrew, which is known to sometimes cause problems.
+For all these reasons, **Simon's binaries are preferred over Homebrew installs or any other installs**.

 First make sure `/usr/local` is writable by the `biocbuild` user and other members of the `admin` group: